Fees and charges and refund policy

 Concession TAFE fee poster.

-The TAFE NSW fee is applied differently for...
+In 2014, the TAFE NSW government-subsidised fee is applied differently for...

 Apprentices - apprentices eligible for a Government-subsidised place, pay a capped fee per year for their apprenticeship or traineeship course.
 You may also be eligible for a concession fee or exemption.